What Happens To My Waste?START

 When separated, this low grade plastic is sent from our Sacktory® to plastic film re-processors to be turned into black bin bags.

 Cans and plastics are separated at our Sacktory® before being sent to a specialist to produce brand new plastic and metal products.

 Cardboard is recycled back into cardboard in as little at 14 days.

 Sorted into 8 main chemical families, before being broken down for use in steel, industry, electronics, and paint- or to create new batteries.

-Collected by our partner bio-bean to convert into solid biofuels, such as their famous coffee logs or pellets, with essential oils extracted for use as coffee fragrance.
+Collected by us and taken to our partner bio-bean to convert into solid biofuels, such as their famous coffee logs or pellets, with essential oils extracted for use as coffee fragrance.

-Used coffee cups are collected separately by us and baled at our Sacktory® before being sent to DS Smith’s paper mills to be turned into paper and cardboard products.
+Used coffee cups are collected separately by us before being shredded and baled at our Sacktory®

 Sorted, baled, then taken to a UK composting facility to make nutrient-rich compost.